pohnemus/vuex-store-validator/readme.md

 This package also has support for any custom schema validator you may choose.
 You can create your own implementation and extend this package to use that shcema.

 Though Vuex allowes you to set the store state directly without calling any mutation.
-This package won't validate anything outside the mutations mutations.
+This package won't validate anything outside the mutations.

 ## :package: Installation